sapcc/helm-charts/openstack/utils/proxysql_sidecar.md

 To add the ProxySQL side-car to a pod you need to add at least three parts:
 1. The container itself is rendered by the macro `utils.proxysql.container`, and can be placed under the containers.
+It takes an optional integer specifying the number of processes (default 1) as a multiplier for `proxysql.max_connections_per_proc` resulting in the same number of maximum connections per pod as the per process setting `max_connections` of the sqlalchemy pool.
 2. The volume with the unix socket is defined in `utils.proxysql.volumes`, and goes into the "volumes" section of the spec
 3. To tie everything together, the volume needs to be mounted in each container accessing ProxySQL.
 This is done with the macro `utils.proxysql.volume_mount`.
 This is only necessary for the mode `unix_socket`.
 4. For the host-alias to work, we need to annotate the pod-spec with `utils.proxysql.job_pod_settings`, so it sets the hostAlias field